Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Empirical analysis

 Finally, we evaluate the traversal between arguments.
 Table \ref{tab:movement_arg_example} shows the movement from argument \textit{water} to \textit{something}.
 Similarly, the ARG1 can be modified from \textit{water} to \textit{something} following its path.
 Besides, the final generated explanation still holds a similar semantic structure, \textit{is a kind of}, compared with input.

 \paragraph{Quantitative evaluation.} Finally, we use classification metrics, including accuracy (\textit{separability}) and recall (\textit{density}), as proxy metrics to assess latent space geometry.
-As shown in Table \ref{tab:proxy_metrics}, both predicate and argument1 show higher separation.
+As shown in Table \ref{tab:proxy_metrics}, all features show higher separation where argument1 leads to the highest separation, indicating latent space geometry.